JohnArg/Thesis/README.txt

 Functionality :
 The users can construct a wireless network represented by a graph, with graph manipulating tools.
-Then they can choose from a list of algorithms and execute them on the network that they created.
+Then, they can choose from a list of algorithms and execute them on the network that they created.
 The results of each step will be represented both by visual changes in the graph and explanatory text.
 They will